michaelk462/michaelk462.github.io/index.md

 ## **Course Outcomes**

 ### **Course Outcome 1**
-**I Employed strategies for building collaborative environments that enable diverse audiences to support organizational decision making in the field of computer science.**
+**I employed strategies for building collaborative environments that enable diverse audiences to support organizational decision making in the field of computer science.**

 This outcome is demonstrated in the [**Code Review**](code-review), which walks a non-technical, peer/manager-level audience through each artifact's existing functionality, weaknesses, and enhancement plan.

 ### **Course Outcome 2**
-**I Designed, developed, and delivered professional-quality oral, written, and visual communications that are coherent, technically sound, and appropriately adapted to specific audiences and contexts.**
+**I designed, developed, and delivered professional-quality oral, written, and visual communications that are coherent, technically sound, and appropriately adapted to specific audiences and contexts.**

 This outcome is demonstrated across the [**Code Review**](code-review) and the written narratives for all three enhancements, each documenting design rationale in technical standards-grounded language.

 ### **Course Outcome 3**
-**I Designed and evaluated computing solutions that solve a given problem using algorithmic principles and computer science practices and standards appropriate to its solution, while managing the trade-offs involved in design choices.**
+**I designed and evaluated computing solutions that solve a given problem using algorithmic principles and computer science practices and standards appropriate to its solution, while managing the trade-offs involved in design choices.**

 This outcome is demonstrated primarily in [**Algorithms & Data Structures**](enhancement-two), with explicit before/after complexity analysis (O(n) -> O(log n) -> O(1)) for every optimization.

 ### **Course Outcome 4**
-**I Demonstrated an ability to use well-founded and innovative techniques, skills, and tools in computing practices for the purpose of implementing computer solutions that deliver value and accomplish industry-specific goals.**
+**I demonstrated an ability to use well-founded and innovative techniques, skills, and tools in computing practices for the purpose of implementing computer solutions that deliver value and accomplish industry-specific goals.**

 This outcome is demonstrated in [**Software Design & Engineering**](enhancement-one), with the cross-language graphics migration and in [**Databases**](enhancement-three), with the REST API and cloud database architecture.

 ### **Course Outcome 5**
-**I Developed a security mindset that anticipates adversarial exploits in software architecture and designs to expose potential vulnerabilities, mitigate design flaws, and ensure privacy and enhanced security of data and resources.**
+**I developed a security mindset that anticipates adversarial exploits in software architecture and designs to expose potential vulnerabilities, mitigate design flaws, and ensure privacy and enhanced security of data and resources.**

 This outcome is demonstrated in the [**Databases**](enhancement-three) enhancement, which replaces plain-text credentials and string-concatenated queries with hashed passwords, parameterized queries, JWT authentication, and per-user data scoping.